alfolio/alfolio.github.io/_posts/2022-09-28-jantar-mantar.md

 #### 2.4 Shadows in Unity

 - I decided to use a cylinder model to simulate how the sun would cast its shadows on a full day and night cycle.
-- The shadows depicted linear movement (motion on a straight line) unlike the sundial with roughly works like a clock and the dial rotates in a clockwise fashion.
+- The shadows depicted linear movement (motion on a straight line), unlike the sundial, which roughly works like a clock, and the dial rotates in a clockwise fashion.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">